-The purpose of collecting and storing personal data about our Clients and Students is to ensure we can:
+The purpose of collecting and storing personal data about our Clients and Members is to ensure we can:

-- Provide appropriate training and support services to ensure we fulfil our contractual obligations to our Clients and Students
+- Provide appropriate support services to ensure we fulfil our contractual obligations to our Clients and Members

 - Obtain feedback from them about their satisfaction levels

-- Obtain feedback following completion of training in line with GDC requirements for verifiable CPD
+- Obtain feedback following the completion of training in line with GDC requirements for verifiable CPD

 - Send CPD certificates when verifiable training has been successfully completed